-Double-network gels as polyelectrolyte gels with salt-insensitive swelling properties
+Double-network gels as polyelectrolyte gels with salt-insensitive swelling properties†

 Polyelectrolyte gels exhibit intrinsic salt-sensitive swelling behaviour, which causes size instability in ionic environments.
-Thus, polyelectrolyte gels that show salt-insensitive swelling have been anticipated for the applications in ionic environments, such as medical materials used in vivo.
-We found that double-network (DN) gels consisting of both a polyelectrolyte network and a non-ionic network are resistant to the salt-sensitive swelling.
+Thus, polyelectrolyte gels that show salt-insensitive swelling have been anticipated for applications in ionic environments, such as medical materials used in vivo.
+We found that double-network (DN) gels consisting of both a polyelectrolyte network and a non-ionic network are resistant to salt-sensitive swelling.
 This resistance is attributed to their lower osmotic pressure originating from mobile ions relative to the osmotic pressure of mixing at swelling equilibrium.
-Our investigation indicated that the two contrasting network structures within DN gels are vital for achieving these properties, where the structures include a highly prestretched and sparse polyelectrolyte network and a coiled and dense non-ionic network.
-The salt-insensitivity of the DN gels has led to their unique applications in ionic environments.
+Our investigation indicated that the two contrasting network structures within the DN gels are vital for achieving these properties, where the structures include a highly prestretched and sparse polyelectrolyte network and a coiled and dense non-ionic network.
+The salt-insensitivity of the DN gels will lead to their unique applications in ionic environments.